smartyads/ads-ios-sdk/README.md

   - NO - if your App is distributed free of any charges
 ![SMABundleIsPaid](img/location-when-in-use.png "SMABundleIsPaid")

-* *OPTIONAL* **Add Privacy - Location When In Use Usage Description** property with a String value: *[sspName] and/or the SDKs mediated by SmartyAds would like to access your location information* to allow [companyName] SDK use Device location for geo ad targeting:
+* *OPTIONAL* **Add Privacy - Location When In Use Usage Description** property with a String value: *SmartyAds and/or the SDKs mediated by SmartyAds would like to access your location information* to allow [companyName] SDK use Device location for geo ad targeting:
-  * In XCode:
+  * IN XCode:
   ![Location When In Use Description](img/location-when-in-use.png "Location When In Use Description")
   * OR by opening Info.plist and adding following properties:
   ```xml